Food and drink you should avoid for a good night’s sleep

 Eat wisely, sleep well

-Click or scroll through our gallery to discover 31 foods you should never eat before bedtime, counting down to the most impactful of all.
+Struggling to sleep?
+Click or scroll our gallery to discover the 33 foods and drinks you should never eat before bedtime, counting down to the one that has the most impact of all.

-We've based our ranking on each food's effects on sleep, and on the opinions of our well-travelled (and well-fed) team.
+We've based our ranking on each food's effects on sleep, and on the opinions of a registered nutritionist.
 The list is unavoidably subjective.

 Plain popcorn is a tasty, healthy snack – but you could have trouble sleeping if you add any flavourings to your freshly popped corn.
-Whether you like it sweet, salty or buttery, flavouring your popcorn usually involves adding extra fat, sugar and salt, all of which can cause problems.
-Spiked blood sugar, dehydration and stomach discomfort are among the issues you could face.
+Whether you like it sweet, salty or buttery, flavouring your popcorn usually involves adding extra fat, sugar and salt, all of which can cause issues such as spiked blood sugar, dehydration and stomach discomfort.

 Like other aged foods, fermented sauces – including soy sauce, fish sauce and teriyaki sauce – contain high levels of the amino acid tyramine, which boosts production of the brain stimulant norepinephrine, causing alertness.
 Not only that, but tyramine is also thought to be the culprit behind migraines.
 While they're undoubtedly delicious and add a depth of rich umami flavour to meals, you should cut down your intake (or simply avoid them too close to bedtime) to ensure you have a restful night.

 Some dried fruits are perfectly fine to snack on before bedtime – but it's best to check the label on the packet before you indulge.
-Some dried fruits are heavily processed and contain added sugars (which are known to sabotage sleep), while others can be difficult to digest, causing night-time discomfort.
+"Dried mango, pineapple and similar fruits are high in natural sugar and fibre, which can ferment in the gut overnight," says Garry.
+"That process can lead to gas and discomfort that interfere with restful sleep."
 Choose dried fruits that are high in magnesium, such as prunes, as these can promote relaxation.

 Dairy is best avoided before bed, despite the fact that milk contains tryptophan, a hormone that's often credited for making us sleepy.
 It’s the fat and protein in milk that might keep you awake, as they can disrupt your digestion.
 Instead of a glass of milk or hot chocolate, have some water or a decaf tea – but not too close to bedtime, or you might need to get up in the night.